 4.Scoop onto parchment paper (the parchment paper covers the baking tray to keep it clean).
 Make it any shape you would like – with or without peaks, choosing one approximate size for all.
 Some people make stems and caps, to assemble later into mushrooms.

-5.Bake until any peaks start to turn light brown.
-In the feature image, mine are a bit too brown for meringue – however, they were yet tasty.
+5.Bake until peaks start to turn light brown.
+In the feature image, mine are a bit too brown for meringue cooked until just done – however, they were yet tasty.

 Below, cooked for less time.

 Smaller might be better for taking on hikes.